 Breaking down digital boundaries which limit human connection and authentic communication, is a the best way to standout in a sea of faceless start-ups.
-Old fashioned etiquette is a smart strategy for success and the new armour for digital entrepreneurs.
+Old fashioned etiquette is a smart strategy for success and as we discover, the new armour for digital entrepreneurs.

 The book speaks to emerging entrepreneurs, mostly Miss Millennials (but we found the content equally applicable to Mr Millennials) everywhere—the switched on social media generation who are lacking essential social skills for the real world.
 Helping develop the confidence needed to become the best version of yourself, providing the tools to interact with all sorts of people without the anxiety and awkwardness that seems to prevent us from achieving our personal goals.

 In this technological age, competition for employment is fierce.
 In order to stand out from the crowd, you need to be personable.
 Ironically, the social media phenomenon has led to a rapid decline in people’s social skills.
 We live in a time where face-to-face contact has been replaced with cyberspace presence and connecting with friends means disconnecting from reality.
 Now, more than ever, the need to learn how to behave in contemporary social and professional settings in order to be able to thrive within them is critical.
 If social skills are the building blocks of confidence and character, then the ability to communicate effectively is the VIP ticket to personal success.

 What does etiquette for digital entrepreneurs look like?

 While the new breed of digital entrepreneurs are often highly skilled in the digital landscape they are accustomed to, an absence of authentic, face to face interactions can result in a lack of understanding when it comes to the power of interpersonal skills.
 It’s those real life interactions that build confidence, character and the ability to successfully connect with people regardless of the platform.
 From networking to effective management and customer relations, soft skills are crucial when it comes to building a thriving business.